hellmanns edelman sandwich launch event

 Claire Racklyeft, UK&I Condiments Category director at Unilever, says the idea of recreating the first sandwich felt "playful, culturally relevant, and rooted in real food insight".
 The belief was that it also helped move beyond talking about food while making it more "fun" and "memorable".

-The concept came from going against the fight to create the newest and trendiest sandwich and instead going back to the beginning of all sandwiches, reveals Edelman executive creative director, Jamie Cordwell.
-“If we can find a way that shows that Hellmanns can improve even the first sandwich recipe, then it shows that it can improve all”.
+The concept came from going against the ongoing ambition to create the newest and trendiest sandwich, something currently dominating the social media space, reveals Edelman executive creative director, Jamie Cordwell.
+Instead, Hellmann's is taking social media by storm with going back to the beginning of all sandwiches.
+He says “If we can find a way that shows that Hellmann's can improve even the first sandwich recipe, then it shows that it can improve all”.

 Going back to the beginning meant returning to its birthplace of Sandwich, and when Emmet Csuka, The Right Worshipful Mayor of Sandwich, was introduced to the idea, he was immediately on board — seeing the idea as an opportunity to promote what is a special town to him, believing that the town has more potential.